 About Dr. Gallagher

-Professor, Department of School of Health Professions, The University of Texas MD Anderson Cancer Center, Houston, TX
+Professor, School of Health Professions, The University of Texas MD Anderson Cancer Center, Houston, TX

 |1988||John Carroll University, University Heights, OH, USA, MA, Counseling and Human Services|

 |1985||Notre Dame College of Ohio, South Euclid, OH, USA, BA, Individual and Social Behavior (Social Work)|